nisha-toast/hangman-repository/README.md

 # Hangman with ReactJS and Java SpringBoot

-This is a work in progress.
 A simple Hangman game with a backend built using Java Spring Boot and a frontend using ReactJS.
+Guess the word before you run out of lives.

+## How to win?
+Guess the word correctly 5 times.

 ## Steps to Run Locally